ReddyBhavana354/NLP_assignment1/README.md

 after that the next cell will give the results of emmision probabilities the next cell is veterbi model where we get the hmm chain

+This project was done by
+1) Reddy Bhavana
+2) Desai Divyeswar Reddy
+3) Kajal